Decoding Ethereum Events

 event Approval(address indexed _owner, address indexed _spender, uint256 _value)

-and also specifies where, when, and how these events are to be emitted.
+It also specifies where, when, and how these events are to be emitted.

-Given the above definition I know I have a Transfer event when topic0 == 0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef, and I should expect 3 topics (the selector and 2 addresses) and 1 word in memory (the value).
-Unfortunately, this isn’t always the case as the algorithm that computes the selector of events doesn’t account for the indexed parameters3, meaning that the following two lines are equivalent.
+Given the above definition, I know I have a Transfer event when topic0 == 0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef, and I should expect 2 more topics (the from and to addresses) and 1 word in memory (the value).
+Unfortunately, this isn’t always the case, as the algorithm that computes the event selector doesn’t account for the indexed flag on the parameters3, meaning that the following two lines are equivalent:

 to_selector('Transfer(address indexed f, address indexed t, uint256 v)')